‘We have two lives lost’: Families push for gun rental background checks after back-to-back suicides

 “He looked at himself as, although he was stricken with schizophrenia, (as if) he was here to help.
 He loved people,” she said.

-But Karen says Aaron had stopped taking his medicine for paranoid schizophrenia a year earlier.
-He continued counseling, but grew weary of side effects from nine different medications over the years, like intense nausea.
+But Karen says Arron stopped taking his medicine for paranoid schizophrenia a year earlier.
+He continued counseling but grew weary of side effects from nine different medications over the years, such as intense nausea.

 “It made him very frustrated because he felt like he didn’t want to be someone’s guinea pig,” she said, referring to the trial-and-error process that often accompanies medication for mental health issues.

-Aaron’s disorder amplified soon after he stopped taking his medicine.
-She said Aaron heard disparaging voices with whom he’d talk and often argue.
+Arron’s disorder amplified soon after he stopped taking his medicine.
+She said Arron heard disparaging voices with whom he’d talk and often argue.

-Five days after Jon Jon Carroll walked into Green Top Shooting Range, Karen dropped Aaron off in downtown Ashland.
-The two were sharing a car, and Aaron wanted to head to a few stores.
+Five days after Jon Jon Carroll walked into Green Top Shooting Range, Karen dropped Arron off in Downtown Ashland.
+The two were sharing a car, and Arron wanted to head to a few stores.

-Aaron found his way to Green Top, and chose a weapon to rent with the help of an employee, according to a police report.
+Arron found his way to Green Top and chose a weapon to rent with the help of an employee, according to a police report.
 He then took his life in a shooting bay.

-Nothing has changed in Aaron’s room, since he’s passed.
+Nothing has changed in Arron’s room, since he’s passed.
 Karen wears his ashes in a locket around her neck.

 “He’s still here,” she said.

-Both families are now pushing Virginia legislators to introduce a bill requiring background checks for firearm rentals, the same as would performed during a gun purchase.
+Both families are now pushing Virginia legislators to introduce a bill requiring the same background checks for renting firearms as those required for buying guns.

 “This is not a 2A issue,” said Amy, who says she and her husband are members of a shooting range themselves.
-“This is about taking guns out of the mentally ill’s hands.”
+“This is about taking guns out of (mentally ill people’s) hands.”

-A 2020 study published in Crisis: The Journal of Crisis Intervention and Suicide Prevention, shows an average of 35 suicides a year at shooting ranges in the United States.
-Eighty-six percent of those shooting ranges indicated it involved rented firearms.
+A 2020 study published in Crisis: The Journal of Crisis Intervention and Suicide Prevention shows an average of 35 suicides a year at shooting ranges in the U.S. Eighty-six percent of those shooting ranges indicated it involved rented firearms.

 Guns are also the leading method of suicide, according to the Centers for Disease Control and Prevention.
-More than 57 percent of Virginia suicides used firearms last year.
+More than 57% of Virginia suicides involved firearms last year.

-But Gun Owners of America, an influential gun-rights group in D.C, believes background checks for guns are ineffective in keeping them out of the wrong hands.
+But Gun Owners of America, an influential gun-rights group in Washington, believes background checks for guns are ineffective in keeping them out of the wrong hands.

 The owners of Green Top sent NBC12 a statement, stating in part, “Everyone at Green Top has been affected by the tragic events that occurred in July 2020.
 Once again, we want to express our condolences to the families of the individuals who died, as well as to express concern and support for our customers and team members who may have been affected by these tragic incidents.
 The safety of our customers is of utmost importance to us.”